 This newly flourishing neighborhood just west of downtown, off the 21st Ave.
-W. exit of I-35, is now a magnet for anyone who likes craft beer and cider (Ursa Minor, Bent Paddle, the self-pour Duluth Tap Exchange, Duluth Cider), craft cocktails (The Noble Pour) and good restaurants and cafes (OMC Smokehouse, Corktown Deli & Brews, Love Creamery).
+W. exit of I-35, is now a magnet for anyone who likes craft beer and cider (Ursa Minor, Bent Paddle, Duluth Cider, the self-pour Duluth Tap Exchange) and good restaurants and cafes (OMC Smokehouse, Corktown Deli & Brews, Love Creamery).

 There's even the three-suite Hotel Pikku, next to the handsome Duluth Folk School, where anyone can take a class and learn a craft or skill.
 The folk school also operates the Dovetail Cafe & Marketplace, which hosts free live music several nights a week.

 Most of the district is on two blocks of West Superior and Michigan streets, between 19th and 20th avenues.

 Farther west on Superior Street, closer to the 27th Ave.
 W. exit off I-35, Wild State Cider has a taproom.
 The Duluth Grill also is right at the exit.

 The Twin Cities and Greater Minnesota Entertainment book offers 2-for-1 coupons for various attractions, including Glensheen.
 The list price is $35 when it comes out in fall, but the price quickly drops as the year goes on.

 For deals at more than 25 breweries, coffeehouses and restaurants, plus a distillery and tea shop, get the $20 Portside Pass.
 Many of the deals are 2-for-1.